-18. Verify that the standard deviation of your 10,000 sample proportions is close to $\sqrt{\pi(1-\pi)/n}$ .
-(Hint: What values are you using for $\pi$ and n?)
+18. Verify that the standard deviation of your 10,000 sample proportions is close to $\sqrt{\pi(1-\pi)/n}$.
+(Hint: What values are you using for π and n?)

-When sampling from a large population, the standard deviation of sample proportions is estimated by the same formula, $\sqrt{\pi(1-\pi)/n}$ , where $\pi$ represents the proportion of successes in the population and n represents the sample size.
-The population is considered large enough when it is more than 20 times that sample size.
+When sampling from a large population, the standard deviation of sample proportions is estimated by $\sqrt{\pi(1-\pi)/n}$, where π represents the proportion of successes in the population and n represents the sample size.
+The population is considered large enough for the formula to be accurate when it is more than 20 times that sample size.
+We want the population to be large in order to assume the value of π to does not change depending on what previous observations were chosen for a particular sample.

-Notice one new aspect here compared to Chapter 1, when we are sampling from a finite population rather than from an infinite random process, we want the population to be large in order to assume $\pi$ represents a constant probability of success.
-In this case, our population is not considered large because 75 is not more than $20 \times 5 = 100$ .
+When we are sampling from a finite population rather than from an infinite random process, we want the population to be large in order to assume π represents a constant probability of success.
+In this case, our population is not considered large because 75 is not more than $20 \times 5 = 100$.
 For this reason, the SD of your 10,000 samples was probably a little smaller than what the formula predicts.